-As used herein, the term "non-U.S. Holder" means a beneficial owner of a Unit for U.S. federal income tax purposes that is:
+As used herein, the term "non-U.S. Holder" means a beneficial owner (other than an entity that is treated as a partnership or other pass-through entity for U.S. federal income tax purposes) of a Unit for U.S. federal income tax purposes that is: